-This initial deliverable describes the first release of software components developed within WP2 and their integration with the SELMA orchestration platform.
-This first batch of components is mostly applicable to UC1, the Media Monitoring Platform.
+This intermediate deliverable cumulatively describes the release of software components for stream learning and entity linking developed within WP2 and their integration with the SELMA orchestration platform.
+These components are mostly applicable to UC1, the Media Monitoring Platform.
+Major improvements on language support by use of transfer learning have been achieved with this second batch of components.

-SELMA's approach to named entities, a major challenge in transcription, is to continuously learn new named entities from the reference stream and link them to a knowledge base (e.g., Wikipedia).
+SELMA's approach to named entities, a major challenge in transcription, is to continuously learn new named entities from the reference stream and link them to a knowledge base (e.g., Wikipedia)

-This document provides an overview of the initial release of the stream learning and entity linking capabilities to be followed by the interim and final releases later in the project.
+This document provides an overview of the current release of the stream learning and entity linking capabilities to be followed by the final releases later in the project.